ibexa/documentation-developer/docs/commerce/payment/stripe_integration.md

 - Verify that the provided API keys (publishable and secret) are from your Stripe account and are correctly configured within your application.
 - Maintain consistency between the payment method identifiers used in the Payum configuration and the corresponding translations in your language files.

-### Conclusion

-By configuring Stripe payments in line with the Payum documentation and incorporating translations for payment method names, you can enhance the user experience by presenting a localized interface while securely processing payments using Stripe's robust platform.